rohit-sridhar/rohit-sridhar.github.io/index.markdown

 ---

 Welcome to my site!
 This site hosts information about my academic projects and research career.
+I have done work in Natural Language Processing and in Graph Learning (see publications below).
+Currently, I am a Ph.D student in the Contextual Computing Group led by Prof. Thad Starner at Georgia Tech.
+I am working on sign language recognition currently.

 ## Accepted Papers
 <hr style="border:2px solid gray; margin-bottom: 10.0px">